Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 1. indexing the polished assembly, consensus.fasta with `bwa index`.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
 2. creating a directory for the outputs of Pilon
 3. aligning the short reads (the illumina data) to the assembly, consensus.fasta with `bwa mem`
-4. converting the short read alignment alignment to a BAM file `samtools view`
+4. converting the short read alignment to a BAM file `samtools view`
 5. sorting the short read alignment with `samtools sort`
 6. indexing the short read alignment with `samtools index`